boostorg/leaf/doc/whitepaper.md

 DWORD GetLastError();
 ```

-This approach is appealing because it frees the return value from the burden of transporting any error information beyond the *failure flag*.
+This approach is appealing because it frees the return value from the burden of transporting any error information beyond the *failure flag*, a single bit.
 For example:

 ```c
 HANDLE CreateFileW(